AdityaGarg8/git-credential-outlook-and-gmail/README.md

 tar -xf %temp%\cred.zip -C "%ProgramFiles%\Git\mingw64\libexec\git-core"
 ```

-Using `PyQt6`, is currently not possible with Windows binaries.
-If you want to use it, setup Python for Windows and follow the [All platforms](#all-platforms) section instead of using binaries.
-Note that `PyQt6` provides seemless authentication for **first-time authentication only**.
-Once the refresh token is saved, further process of acquiring access tokens when running `git send-email` remains the same, and is not dependent on `PyQt6`.

 ## Setting up OAuth 2.0 client credentials

-In order to use OAuth2.0, you need to provide an OAuth 2.0 `client_id` and a `client_secret` (optional in Outlook) to allow the helper to authenticate with email servers on your behalf.
+In order to use OAuth2.0, you need to provide an OAuth 2.0 `client_id` and a `client_secret` (not needed in Outlook) to allow the helper to authenticate with email servers on your behalf.

 If not configured, it will use Thunderbird's `client_id` and `client_secret` by default.